intel/nauta/toolbox/providers/gcp/gcp.md

 - `external-public-key` `[~/.ssh/id_rsa.pub]` - Path to file with public key accepted by cluster gateway to connect.
 - `external-key` `[~/.ssh/id_rsa]` -Path to file with private key used to connect to cluster gateway.
 - `s3-url` Url to s3 bucket to store terraform cluster state.
 By default local file will be used.
-- `s3-secret-key` Secret key to s3 bucket
+- `s3-secret-key` Secret key to s3 bucket.
-- `s3-access-key` Secret key to s3 bucket
+- `s3-access-key` Secret key to s3 bucket.
-- `network-settings` `config.yml` - File name with network settings in provider directory
+- `network-settings` `config.yml` - File name with network settings in provider directory.
+- `compile-platform-on-cloud` [`false|true]` - If true plagform packages will be create on bastion/gatway node.

 ### Use cases
 - #### Destroy cluster